Software and Mind by Andrei Sorin — related articles

 Strict data normalization was impractical, so this fundamental relational principle

-was annulled and replaced with the pragmatic criteria of the traditional design methods
+was annulled and replaced with the informal criteria of the traditional design methods

 (through new “features” like the ludicrously named denormalization and non-

 Then, in order to reduce the need to link the database entities to the application’s entities, and also to provide the means to access individual records and fields, more and more parts of the application were moved into the database system in the guise of new relational features.
 This stratagem started with data validation functions, but quickly expanded to allow any operations.
 And as the operations became increasingly varied, special languages were invented to support them.
 Thus, operations that were naturally and logically implemented in the application using ordinary languages were replaced with complicated alternatives for no other reason than to bypass the relational restrictions.
 And all this time, the shift was presented as an enhancement of the relational model.